The mechanics for if and what script should run on a request based on the URL.

 Each script that runs must have a script name, so there is currently no way to run a script on

 For zones proxied on Cloudflare*, route patterns decide what (if any) script is matched based on the URL of that request.
-Requests are routed through a Workers script when their URL matches a route pattern assigned to that script.
-Route patterns are created either from inside the Cloudflare Workers editor, or by using the Cloudflare API.
+Requests are routed through a Workers script when the URL matches a route pattern assigned to that script.

 * A zone that you have registered with some registrar (not workers.dev) and setup Cloudflare to serve as a reverse proxy.